Skip to content

 But too much stress can take a heavy toll on our wellbeing.
 “Stress becomes unhelpful when it is prolonged and when someone feels that the demands of their work/life are greater than their abilities, skills or coping strategies,” Laura says.

-Stress like this doesn’t just harm your health and hip pocket, it costs the Australian economy billions of dollars each year.
+Stress like this doesn’t just harm your health and hip pocket, it costs the Australian economy billions of dollars, opens in a new tab each year.

 The impact of stress in Australia

-A growing body of research shows ongoing stress contributes to physical illness – from high blood pressure and cardiovascular disease (although this link requires further research) to being more prone to infections and chronic fatigue.
+A growing body of research, opens in a new tab shows ongoing stress contributes to physical illness – from high blood pressure and cardiovascular disease (although this link requires further research) to being more prone to infections and chronic fatigue.
 Left untreated, stress can also evolve into mental health conditions, such as anxiety or depression.
 Stress-related conditions mean we tend to take more sick days and personal leave and we’re less productive when we’re at work.
 Safe Work Australia says stress has also been linked with poor work and product quality and high staff turnover, raising the amount businesses spend each year hiring and training new staff.

 Stress statistics in Australia

-The Australian Bureau of Statistics conducted a National Study of Mental Health and Wellbeing (NSMHW) in 2020-21.
+The Australian Bureau of Statistics conducted a National Study of Mental Health and Wellbeing, opens in a new tab (NSMHW) in 2020-21.
 The results 15% of Australians experiencing high or very high levels of psychological distress, with younger Australian’s experiencing more of these higher levels.
 Some important findings include:

 • 3.4 million Australians see a health professional for their mental health, with an additional ~600,000 accessing other services for their mental health via phone or digital technologies, including: